Sandyman/enigma/README.md

 When you're configuring the M4, the left rotor (first one in the list) can be of type 'beta' or 'gamma'.
 Any other rotor at this position will throw an Error.

-The rotors that are allowed are I - VIII.
-You cannot use the same rotor twice in a configuration.
-The reflector type is either B or C. Different reflectors are used for M3 and M4, but this is done automatically.
-You only have to configure B or C.
+The rotors that are allowed are I - VIII, and cannot use the same rotor twice in a configuration.
+The reflector type is either B or C. Different reflectors are used for M3 and M4, but this is handled automatically.
+To make life a little bit easier, you only have to configure B or C.

 ### API